Mesoscopic eigenvalue density correlations of Wigner matrices: Correlation of Green functions: proof of Theorem

-Note that the sum in \eqref{4.7} begins from $k = 1$ because $\cal C_1(H_{ij}) = 0$.
-Here $l$ is a fixed positive integer to be chosen later, and $R^{(1,ij)}_{l+1}$ is a remainder term defined analogously to $R_{l+1}$ in \eqref{eq:cumulant_expansion}.
-More precisely, for any $t>0$ we have the bound
+In \eqref{4.7}, $l$ is a fixed positive integer to be chosen later, and $R^{(1,ij)}_{l+1}$ is a remainder term defined analogously to $R_{l+1}$ in \eqref{eq:cumulant_expansion}.
+It is a routine verification (for details one can refer to Lemma 4.6(i) in \cite{HK}) to show that we can find a constant $l \in \bb N$ such that $(NT)^{-1}\sum_{i,j}R^{(1,ij)}_{l+1}=\OO(N^{-10})$.
+From now on, we shall always assume that the reminder term is negligible for large enough $l$.

 Note that for $G=(H-z_1)^{-1}$, we have

 which gives

 Together with \eqref{4.7} we have